-The ICS is managed and maintained by the Internal Control System Competence Centre (ICS-CC) whose core objective is to pool the ICS expertise in order to foster a consistent ICS approach and application of ICS standards across the Group.
+The core objective of the Internal Control System Competence Centre (ICS-CC) is to pool the ICS expertise in order to foster a consistent ICS approach and application of ICS standards across the Group.
 The ICS-CC consists of experts who work to coordinate the internal control formalization activities within the Group, its business units and entities (including SCOR Europe), and support the business process owners where necessary.

 The ICS standards are applied based on the principle of proportionality.
 ICS processes have been documented accordingly, focusing on those considered the most critical.
 The ICS documentation is being maintained across the Group and regularly reviewed for continuous improvement.
 The approach used to develop and maintain the ICS is specified in the ICS Group Policy.
-The Policy sets out the reference framework and details the Group principles, the responsibilities of the different participants in internal control and the quality requirements.
+The policy sets out the reference framework and details the Group principles, the responsibilities of the different participants in internal control and the quality requirements.
 The principal characteristics of the internal control system are as follows: